 After the undercoat has dried, you can start painting the body of your caravan with a spray gun or roller.
 It's best to paint on a cool and shady day to ensure that the paint doesn't cure too quickly and become sticky.

-If you have modern appliances, the it's better to replace the electrics in your caravan now if they are no longer functional or insufficient for operating contemporary appliances.
-Check the phone charger, lights if you need to replace it with led lights.
+If you have modern appliances, it's better to replace the electrics in your caravan now if they are no longer functional or insufficient for operating contemporary appliances.
+Check the phone charger, and lights if you need to replace them with LED lights.